Photo: Ajit Huilgol, US Fish and Wildlife, Pangolin (Some rights reserved)

 Planeta.com embraces conscious travel and ecotourism – mindful journeys that respect the natural and cultural worlds.
 These travels are continuing steps toward an evolving compact with the future.
 We may not know what comes next, but we commit ourselves to learning more about our common and not so common histories and shared present.
 Let us acknowledge the value of education and lifelong learning.

 People actually care about biodiversity and climate change in ways that were unheard of a few years ago.
 This is not to say there is not pushback from those with vested interests and apathy from those with information overload, but progress has been made.

 The question is … how engaged are we in pushing the envelope of environmental awareness, research, and action?
 Are we active participants in making our lives more sustainable and the lives of future generations tolerable?

-Readers who respect environmental reporting need to communicate with journalists and editors and use the social web toolbox to tag, fave, blog, whatever the option is to amplify and interact with coverage.
+Readers who are keen on environmental reporting need to use the social web toolbox to tag, fave, blog, whatever the option is to amplify and interact with reliable and timely coverage.
+Bonus points for communicating directly with journalists and editors and providing helpful feedback.

 Readers passionate about environmental issues need to become reporters, citizen journalism, informing us of the news.